endless-sky/rfcs/rfcs/0005-music-system.md

 When a mission trigger plays a `track`, the behaviour is different:
 1. The current `track` stops playback.
 The active `playlist` is discarded.
 2. The mission's `track` starts playing from the beginning. `Variant`-related playback rules are NOT followed.
 3. When the mission's `track` finishes, a new `playlist` is chosen as usual.
-There is no guarantee tha the previously playing `playlist` will be resumed here.
+There is no guarantee that the previously playing `playlist` will be resumed here.

 > [!NOTE]
 > An experimental demo of this system is available at https://tibetiroka.com/music with limited functionality.